Increased productivity, safety and security in farming operations

 KENWOOD DMR and NEXEDGE NXDN digital protocols both offer the capability to build flexible and scalable systems.
 In contrast, the native analogue/digital Mixed Operation (enabling radios to communicate automatically with existing licensed analogue radios) provides a predictable, economical migration path to complete digital two-way radio implementation at an affordable cost and the basis to build a future-proof radio communications system.

-KENWOOD licensed DMR and NEXEDGE NXDN offers both hand-portable and in-vehicle devices that can be integrated with existing security systems.
-Including fire and security, CCTV, access control, telemetering, etc. It provides a failsafe, scalable and future-proofed communication solution.
+KENWOOD licensed DMR and NEXEDGE NXDN offer both hand-portable and in-vehicle devices that can be integrated with existing security systems, including fire and security, CCTV, access control, telemetering, etc. They provide a failsafe, scalable, and future-proofed communication solution.

-An important point to note is that all KENWOOD digital radiocommunication devices feature native mixed-mode operation, which allows them to communicate with existing analogue radios automatically.
+An important point to note is that all KENWOOD digital radiocommunication devices feature native mixed-mode operation, allowing them to communicate automatically with existing analogue radios.

 KENWOOD DMR

-The KENWOOD DMR range offers users comprehensive and cost-effective operations and business-critical digital two-way radio solutions employing 2-slot TDMA technology in an ETSI TS 102 361-1, 2 & 3 compliant format.
-Options include low, mid and fully featured high-tier devices with and without GPS, keypads and displays, and DMR Tier III Trunked and Simulcast capabilities.
+The KENWOOD DMR range offers users comprehensive and cost-effective operations and business-critical digital two-way radio solutions employing 2-slot TDMA technology in an ETSI TS 102 361-1, 2, and 3 compliant format.
+Options include low, mid, and fully featured high-tier devices with and without GPS, keypads and displays, and DMR Tier III Trunked and Simulcast capabilities.

 Find out more ►